Pennsylvania Data Removal Guide (2026)

 - →Practical CCPA cross-state opt-out leverage

-Where your data leaks from in Pennsylvania
+Where does your data leak from in Pennsylvania?

-Data brokers don\u2019t guess your address \u2014 they scrape specific public-record sources.
+Data brokers don’t guess your address — they scrape specific public-record sources.
 The ones most relevant in Pennsylvania:

 - Philadelphia, Allegheny County property records